One of Germany’s greatest unsolved murder mysteries is the bizarre case of Günther Stoll, a case otherwise known as YOGTZE-Fall.

 However, other ideas have been proposed:

 - Or, as one commenter pointed out, YOGTZE could be an anagram for Zygote.
-Had he stumbled upon a secret involving genetically-modified organisms?
+Had he stumbled upon a secret involving genetically-modified organisms, perhaps in relation to his job as a food technician?

-In the comments below, one individual shared the above video, which appears to be a reenactment of the case that appeared on the German television program Aktenzeichen XY on April 12, 1985.
-YouTube’s closed-captioning and translation are a bit wonky, but it’s interesting.
-At the very least, you can see the above description of events in action.
+In the comments below, one individual shared a video, a reenactment of the case that appeared on the German television program Aktenzeichen XY on April 12, 1985.
+YouTube’s closed-captioning and translation are a bit wonky (and may not even work, anymore), but it’s an interesting watch.
+At the very least, you can see the above description of events play out.

 The second part can be found here.